-Each common warrant issued in this offering represents the right to purchase one share of common stock at an initial exercise price of \$0.7785 per share.
-Each common warrant may be exercised, in cash or by a cashless exercise at the election of the holder at any time beginning on the effective date of Warrant Stockholder Approval and from time to time thereafter through and including the five year anniversary of the effective date of Warrant Stockholder Approval.
+Each common warrant issued in this offering represents the right to purchase up to one share of common stock at an initial exercise price of [3] per share.
+Each common warrant may be exercised, in cash or by a cashless exercise at the election of the holder at any time following the date of issuance and from time to time thereafter through and including the five year anniversary of the initial exercise date.

-Subject to receipt of the Warrant Stockholder Approval, the common warrants will be exercisable in whole or in part by delivering to the Company a completed instruction form for exercise and complying with the requirements for exercise set forth in the common warrant.
+The common warrants will be exercisable in whole or in part by delivering to the Company a completed instruction form for exercise and complying with the requirements for exercise set forth in the common warrant.
 Payment of the exercise price may be made in cash or pursuant to a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of common stock determined according to the formula set forth in the common warrants.